 Why We Need To Help Our Detox Organs

-More often than not, our detox organs (the liver, kidneys and intestinal tract) are overburdened by the amount of impurities we ingest (whether that is through the food we eat, air we breathe or substances we put on our skin).
-When our detox organs are stretched to their limit, they don’t function as good as they should, and so instead of being filtered out of our body, toxins find their way into our bloodstream and burrow into our fat cells.
+More often than not, our detox organs (the liver, kidneys, and intestinal tract) are overburdened by the number of impurities we ingest (whether that is through the food we eat, the air we breathe, or substances we put on our skin).
+When our detox organs are stretched to their limit, they don’t function as well as they should, and so instead of being filtered out of our body, toxins find their way into our bloodstream and burrow into our fat cells.
 This is when problems start to arise.
-As toxins continuously build up in our body as a result of poorly functioning detox organs, we start to get sick, and develop diseases.
+As toxins continuously build up in our body as a result of poorly functioning detox organs, we start to get sick and develop diseases.

 This can be reversed, however, as long as you take a few simple steps to start removing the impurities from your body.
 A whole body cleanse doesn’t have to be hard.
 In fact, you’ll wonder why you didn’t start sooner.

 20 Simple Ways to Achieve a Whole Body Cleanse

 Here are 20 ways you can help painlessly cleanse your entire body:

 Water is vital to every cell, organ, system, and function that goes on in your body.
 You can think of water like the river on which our good health flows.
 Drinking adequate water is believed by doctors to help reduce systemic inflammation and help those with chronic joint problems like rheumatoid arthritis.
 Without enough water flowing through our systems to carry out wastes and toxins, we would drown in our own toxic metabolic wastes.
 Even slight dehydration can wear down our body and organs – so make sure you drink enough water (3-4 liters a day at best).

 While water may be one of the best ways to cleanse the body if you’re drinking tap water, you are doing your body a disservice.
 Try to drink filtered water (I love the Big Berkey Filter), spring water, or reverse osmosis.